 - Report and draft at least one original news story

-- Assist with background research for investigative articles
+- Assist with background research for investigative articles and reports

 - Research and draft fact sheets